fjjupc/leetcode/README.md

-My Answer to leetcode with C and PYTHON.
+My Answer to leetcode with PYTHON.